Circuit compression for 2D quantum dynamics: Analytical deriviations

 where $\mathbb P_{n, b}:=\{P\in\mathbb P_n: P_{b_i}=I \Leftrightarrow b_i =0\}$ is the set of $3^n$ Pauli strings with weight $W(Z_b)$ that are non trivial exactly where $b_i=1$.
 In order to compute the expectation value of the sampling analytically, the arguments above can be replicated also in this case, and we find

 With this result we interpret \Cref{eq:locHaarpref} as the ``weight $1$'' approximation of the full expected risk.
-It could be possible to consider higher weight approximations, but the number of Pauli strings that one needs to propagate is exponentially growing.
+It could be possible to consider higher weight approximations, but the number of Pauli strings that one needs to propagate will grow exponentially.